 The Company has a stock option plan for its directors, officers, employees and technical consultants to the Company that are non-transferable options to purchase common shares, provided that the number of common shares reserved for issuance will not exceed 10% of the issued and outstanding common shares.
-The number of common shares reserved for issuance to any individual, director or officer will not exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance by individual, director or officer will not exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance pursuant to options granted to all Technical consultants will not exceed 2% of the issued and outstanding common shares.
+The number of common shares reserved for issuance to any individual, director or officer will not exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance to any individual, director or officer will not exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance pursuant to options granted to all Technical consultants will not exceed 2% of the issued and outstanding common shares.
 Such options will be exercisable for a period of up to 10 years from the date of grant.
 Vesting terms will be determined at the time of grant by the Board of Directors.

-The following table reflects the continuity of stock options for the periods ended June 30, 2017 and 2016:
+The following table reflects the continuity of stock options for the periods ended June 30, 2018 and 2017:

 Number of stock options Weighted average exercise price

-Balance, June 30, 2015 184,000 \$ 3.70

-Expired/Forfeited (181,500) 8.00

 Balance, June 30, 2016 2,500 \$ 15.00

 Granted (i) 350,000 0.10

 Expired (2,500) 15.00

 Balance, June 30, 2017 350,000 \$ 0.10

+Granted (ii), (iii), (iv) 2,205,000 0.64

+Balance, June 30, 2018 2,555,000 \$ 0.57